KreeTod/SubmarineSimulatorCodeOnly/README.md

 In project are more scripts or systems, but not all of them are working well, some of them i took from other my projects only for few functions.

-I am not going to continue developing this project because it has many architectural misstakes to fix them i need to re write whole project, ыo I decided not to continue it.
+I am not going to continue developing this project because it has many architectural misstakes to fix them i need to re write whole project, so I decided not to continue it.
 I need to gain experience, ideas, and think through the architecture and everything that will be implemented in the game in advance.